leggetth/Burp-Suite-Certified-Practitioner-Prep/training/graph_ql_training.md

 `.replaceAll('$index',index).replaceAll('$password',element)).join('\n'));console.log("The query has been copied to your clipboard.");
 ```
 - Just paste it under the mutation and click send
+        - Make sure that mutation is by itself, delete the input `mutation {`
 - It will auto fix the spacing

 # CSRF